JoseRoca/WinFBX/docs/Printing/CPrint Class.md

 #### Return value

 CWSTR.
-The name of the attached printer.
+The handle of the attached printer.
 If there is not a printer attached, it returns an empty string.

 # <a name="GetDC"></a>GetDC